johanbrook/johanbrook.com/src/site/writings/2019-05-01-a-small-functional-reactive-app-architecture.md

 - 🏄‍♂️ The core API consists of two functions.
 - 🤝 Agnostic about the view, but assumes a stream based application.

-We're in the process of adding some examples and documentation.
-Please continue reading this post for the background and a deeper dive into the architecture.
+## What this text is and what it's not

+We'll look at how *easy* it actually is to build these kind of frontend architectures on your own.
+Frap is, to be clear, *not* any new or novel idea at all.
+As you will read below, it's essentially a rip off of a library called CycleJS, but less general and made to work with React as a view before CycleJS had proper React support.

+What we'll go through is how one can reason about state, side effects, and drawing the view with the data structure streams.
+In the end, we have the complete library.

+**⚠️ I'll assume knowledge about streams in this post.** The xstream library will be used for reactive streams, but the concepts are applicable to any streams implementation with the basic operations.
+I will also use Typescript features to model the architecture of Frap.

+## Why?

+For me personally, it was all about the *joy* of constructing an architecture I could understand the smallest parts of, and then extracting it to make it general.

+It felt good not using a 3rd party package (except for `xstream`…) to solve a thing.

+## Credits

+The main brain behind the architecture is my colleague [Martin](https://twitter.com/algstn).
+He was the drive behind the functional patterns as we pair programmed to build the architecture for Lookback's Live player.
+The extraction and polishing was made by myself.

 ## Background

 We do make use of [CycleJS](https://cycle.js.org) in one of our web clients.
 CycleJS introduced the concept of cyclical streams and *drivers* for side effects for us.
 Go ahead and read about all its features on the website.
 It was a bit daunting for me in the beginning to "think in cyclical streams", but a few months in I'm happier than ever building a single page client app.

-**⚠️ I assume knowledge about streams in this post.** The xstream library will be used for reactive streams, but the concepts are applicable to any streams implementation with the basic operations.
-I will also use Typescript features to model the architecture of Frap.

 I recommend reading these texts on streams and reactive programming: